-- Why do you think some kids smoke or take drugs?
+- Why do you think some kids smoke or use drugs?

-- What’s one mistake you’d wish you could go back and change?
+- What’s one mistake you wish you could go back and change?

-- Who would you most like to be?
+- Who do you wish you could be like?
 Why is that?

 - Which of your accomplishments are you most proud of this year?

-- What are the five best traits in you?
-Why those?
+- What are your five best traits, and why?

 - What do you love doing?